CDR and the Privacy Act

-How do the Australian Privacy Principles (APPs) interact with the privacy safeguards?
+How do the Australian Privacy Principles interact with the privacy safeguards?

-The CDR Privacy Safeguard Guidelines set out further information on the interaction between the APPs and the privacy safeguards, at the beginning of Chapters 1-13 (Privacy Safeguards 1-13), and in Chapter A (Introductory Matters).
+Data holders must also comply with both APP 1 and Privacy Safeguard 1, which relate to open and transparent management of personal information and CDR data respectively.
+These obligations apply concurrently.
+The CDR Privacy Safeguard Guidelines set out further information on the interaction between the APPs and the privacy safeguards, at the beginning of chapters 1 to 13 (Privacy Safeguards 1 to 13), and in chapter A.

 How do the credit reporting provisions in the Privacy Act interact with the CDR system?

-CDR data may also constitute ‘credit information’ as set out in section 6N of the Privacy Act.
+CDR data may also constitute ‘credit information’ as set out in the definitions at section 6N of the Privacy Act.

 Part IIIA of the Privacy Act regulates consumer credit reporting in Australia.
 It operates as a restrictive model whereby the collection, use, and disclosure of credit information between credit providers and credit reporting bodies (for the purposes of compiling consumer credit reports) is prohibited unless an exception applies.